 - There are 1397+ CSS files on the crawl path.

-- 800+ versioned unnecessary font files exist on crawl path.
+- 800+ versioned unnecessary font files exist on the crawl path.

 - None of the images are compressed enough.

 - All URLs are not semantic between the different language versions.
-In other words, there is no strong URL Pattern Signals.
+In other words, there are no strong URL Pattern Signals.

-- No HSTS Header for all of the website.
+- No HSTS Header for all of the websites.

 - 1000+ Bad Content Type Content exists.